 - Have a clear statement on the intended impact on a population that is in need.

 - Reflection upon the meaning and impact of such service on the part of university participants.

 The Endowment does not award grants for student thesis or dissertation research.

 The Endowment will give preference to requests for publishing assistance to those projects which will be published digitally.
-No support is given for the production of print journals, or print proceedings.
+No support will be given for the production of print journals or print proceedings.

 The Endowment does not fund refreshments for events.